arjuntanil/To-Do-List/README.md

-# ANY.DO - Task Management Application
+# To-Do-List - Task Management Application

-ANY.DO is a robust task management system built with Django that helps users organize and track their tasks efficiently.
+To-Do-List is a robust task management system built with Django that helps users organize and track their tasks efficiently.
 The application provides features for task creation, management, completion tracking, and user feedback.

 ## Features